-During student orientation Student Support will outline and inform students about the complaints and appeals policy and procedures.
-The student handbook, supplied to students during the first day of enrolment, containing details of the complaints and appeals process.
-The student will also be informed that the complaints and appeals policy and complaints and appeals form will be available via the AHSI web site.
+During student orientation, the Student Support officer will outline and inform students about the complaints and appeals policy and procedures.
+The student handbook, supplied to students during the first day of enrolment, contains details of the complaints and appeals process.
+The student will also be informed about the complaints and appeals policy and the complaints and appeals form will be available via the AHSI web site.

 Applicants for enrolment are provided with information about the complaints and appeals process in the pre-enrolment information with which they are supplied.
-The Academic Board is responsible for ensuring that all management staff, student support staff, marketing staff and trainers and assessors are aware of the policies and procedures for complaints and appeals.
+The PEO (Principal Executive Officer) is responsible for ensuring that all management staff, the Student Support officer, marketing staff and trainers and assessors are aware of the policies and procedures for complaints and appeals.
 The provision of information about the complaints and appeals process is part is an important aspect of the induction process for new members of staff.

-Informal resolution
+Informal complaint and resolution

-Students who wish to make a complaint about an aspect of AHSI's service or appeal against a decision made by AHSI are encouraged to initially engage in an informal discussion about the matter with the relevant staff member or staff members involved.
+Students who wish to make a complaint about an aspect of AHSI's service or a decision made by AHSI are encouraged to initially engage in an informal discussion about the matter with the relevant staff member or staff members involved.

-Students can, additionally or alternatively, discuss the matter with the Student Support or the Director of Marketing and Admissions (by appointment only).
+Students can, additionally or alternatively, discuss the matter with the Student Support officer or the Director of Marketing and Admissions (by appointment only).

 All staff involved in the discussion of an informal complaint or appeal are required to do their best to resolve the matter effectively.
-A record of all informal discussions will be kept and recorded onto the complaints or appeals register.

-Lodging a complaint
+Lodging a formal complaint

-If an issue about which a student has complained informally cannot be resolved, students who wish to lodge a formal complaint will be required to do so using the AHSI complaint or appeal form, available from the Student Support or www.ashi.edu.au/students.
+If a student has complained about an issue informally and did not get a satisfactory and fair resolution, the student can lodge a formal complaint by using the AHSI complaint form, available from the Student Support officer or www.ashi.edu.au/students.

-Students should submit the form signed and dated and all relevant supporting documentation to Student Support.
-Supporting documentation should comprise original documents or certified copies of original documents.
+Students should submit the form signed and dated with all relevant supporting documentation to the Student Support officer.
+Supporting documentation should include original documents or certified copies of original documents.